The location where Sherry Lynn Marler went missing

 One month after she went missing, Greenville Police Chief Kenneth Flowers stated the following:

-A number of websites state that witnesses saw Sherry walking across the road that day.
-Unfortunately, this is false.
+A number of websites claim that witnesses saw Sherry walking across the road that day.
+However, this is false.

 In 1986, Greenville Police Captain Thomas L. Tutchtone explicitly told the Birmingham Post-Herald newspaper that no one in the town recalled seeing Sherry.
 He also expressed his doubts that a stranger snatched her off the street: